gagneurlab/concise/README.md

 Concise (CONvolutional neural networks for CIS-regulatory Elements) is a Keras extension for regulatory genomics.

-If provides functions along all the modelling steps:
+If allows you to:

-1. pre-process (convert list of sequences into numpy arrays)
+1. pre-process sequence-related data (say convert a list of sequences into one-hot-encoded numpy arrays)
-2. specify the keras model: concise provides custom `layers`, `initializers` and `regularizers` useful for regulatory genomics
+2. specify a keras model with additional utilites: concise provides custom `layers`, `initializers` and `regularizers` useful for regulatory genomics
-3. tune the hyper-parameters (`hyopt`): convenience functions for working with `hyperopt` package.
+3. tune the hyper-parameters (`hyopt`): concise provides convenience functions for working with `hyperopt` package.
 4. interpret: concise layers contain visualization methods
 5. share and re-use models: every concise component (layer, initializer, regularizer, loss) is fully compatible with keras:
     -  saving, loading and reusing the models works out-of-the-box